shayanea/borzolini/README.md

 ### Pet Specialization

-- Breed-specific health patterns and care routines
+- Breed-specific health patterns and care routines for all pets
-- Dental care reminders (Pet are prone to dental issues)
+- Dental care reminders (pets are prone to dental issues)
-- Grooming schedules for long coats
+- Grooming schedules and maintenance
-- Eye care tracking for tear staining prevention
+- Health monitoring and preventive care
-- Respiratory health monitoring for flat-faced breeds
+- Personalized care recommendations

 ## 🛠️ Tech Stack